Monday September 15, 2014

-Service Award Recipient for August 2014
+Service Award Recipient for September 2014

 Each month, Lewis University confers a Service Recognition Award on an individual who consistently has exhibited exceptional service, concern for others and a genuine spirit of Association.
 Recipients receive a gift certificate for the Lewis University Bookstore and are honored at an annual luncheon, hosted by Brother James Gaffney, FSC, President.

 Lewis presents Young Alumni University speaker series on Sept.
 17

 Lewis University’s inaugural Young Alumni University speaker series begins with a presentation by Fred Dewald ’05, adjunct professor of finance, at 6 p.m.
 Wednesday, Sept.
 17 in the D’Arcy Great Room, located on the university’s main campus in Romeoville.
 Sponsored by the Lewis University Alumni Association, the event is free of charge and invites all current students and alumni.